 According to Sun, the reason why many pets go missing is not that they are lost but because they are stolen.
 As far as dogs are concerned, they are sometimes stolen and sold for their meat.
 When an owner comes to realize that their pet is missing, they struggle to find them since they do not know how to correctly conduct the search.

-Sun and his team are equipped with advanced tools and have years of experience to carry out such pet searches efficiently.
-They can think of several ways to look for the pet.
+Sun and his team are equipped with advanced tools and have years of experience in carrying out such pet searches efficiently.
+They can think of several ways to look for a pet.
 Sun’s business has apparently inspired others, with two more pet detective services popping up in recent years.